 Only the British Hypnotherapy Association requires those standards.
 Its practitioners are entitled to use the letters FBHA, MBHA or ABHA, depending upon their type of membership, after their names.
 There have been cases of practitioners who aren't members of the British Hypnotherapy Association and who don't even remotely come up to its standards claiming falsely that they belong to it or putting one of its designations, or similar-sounding letters, after their names.
 So always ask the Association to refer you to the nearest practitioner on their register.

-Your initial consultation is free.
-But, if you want the quickest and best hypnotherapy don't be surprised if you're asked to pay in advance for any appointments you arrange.
+If you want the quickest and best hypnotherapy don't be surprised if you're asked to pay in advance for any appointments you arrange.
 A busy practitioner, to reserve fifty minutes for a patient, may need some assurance that the patient will turn up.
 A patient who doesn't turn up for an appointment may be depriving someone else, who could have had that time.
 Paying in advance also makes you less likely to get coldfeetitis.

 Because hypnotherapy isn't medical, it isn't covered by most private medical insurance schemes.
 But there have been instances of people getting reimbursement through company health schemes for employees.
 Some people have told us that they found that, as the therapy improved their working efficiency, all or part of the fee was tax-deductible.